librenms/librenms/doc/Alerting/Transports.md

 ## Phillips Hue

 Want to spice up your noc life?
 LibreNMS will flash all lights connected to your phillips hue bridge whenever an alert is triggered.
-Uses Personal access tokens to authenticate with Gitlab and will store the token in cleartext.

 To setup, go to the you http://`your-bridge-ip`/debug/clip.html